yeejlan/Sprytile/readme.md

   <br>
 </p>

+### Notice

+I created this fork to make this plugin work with Blender 4.2.
+Please note that I have only tested it on Blender 4.2.

 ### Features

 * Tile building: Build your mesh directly with tiles, skip tedious UV mapping while quickly rotating and flipping tiles.